Constructing smooth and fully faithful tropicalizations for Mumford curves: Introduction

 We give an idea of the proof of Theorem \ref{thmB}, which is carried out in Section \ref{section ff trop}.
 Given an edge $e$ of $\Sigma(\varphi)$, using Theorem \ref{thmC}, we construct a rational function $f_e \in K(X)^*$ in such a way that $\log \vert f \vert$ has slope $1$ along $e$.
 Considering the embedding $\varphi' := (\varphi, f_e) \colon X \to Y \times \Pbb^1$, this ensures that $\varphi'_{\trop}$ maps $e$ homeomorphically onto its image and that the corresponding stretching factor equals $1$ (see Definition \ref{weight} for the definition of stretching factor).
 Using a good choice of $D \in \Div(X)$ and $B \in \Div(\Gamma)$, Theorem \ref{thmC} moreover allows us to construct $f_e$ in such a way that the same holds for all edges of $\Sigma(\varphi')$ that are not contained in $\Sigma(\varphi)$.
 Doing so for every edge of $\Sigma(\varphi)$, we obtain Theorem \ref{thmB}.

 In Section \ref{section smooth trop}, we proceed similarly for smoothness and thus prove that i) implies iii) in Theorem \ref{thmA}.

 In Section \ref{section smooth mumford} we prove that, for a smooth projective curve $X$, the existence of a closed embedding with a smooth tropicalization already implies that $X$ is a Mumford curve.
-The key result we use is a theorem by Katz and Payne, which Katz attributes to Mikhalkin and Ziegler, that states that over a trivially valued field, a variety whose tropicalization is a tropical linear space is actually a linear space (see Theorem \ref{duck theorem}).
+The key result we use is a joint observation by Mikhalkin, Sturmfels and Ziegler \cite{MikOberwolfach}, which states that a variety whose tropicalization is a tropical linear space is actually a linear space (see Theorem \ref{duck theorem}).
+The version of the theorem we use was proved by Katz and Payne \cite{KatzPayne} and works for trivially valued fields in any characteristic (see Theorem \ref{duck theorem}).
 We also show that if $\Trop_\varphi(X)$ is smooth then $\varphi_{\trop}$ is necessarily fully faithful (see Theorem \ref{smooth implies ff}).